hahnkoo/asa2025/README.md

  * peak height: 0.05
  * apply silence filter: no

-Defining a hit as a hypothesized boundary occurring within 20 milliseconds of a reference boundary in the TIMIT corpus, the above resulted in precision = 0.826, recall = 0.735, F-score = 0.778, and R-value (Räsänen et al., 2009) = 0.802.
+Defining a hit as a hypothesized boundary occurring within 20 milliseconds of a reference boundary in the TIMIT corpus, the above resulted in precision = 0.83, recall = 0.73, F-score = 0.78, and R-value (Räsänen et al., 2009) = 0.80.
+See Section 3 of [the conference paper (Koo, 2026)](https://doi.org/10.1121/2.0002235) for more.

+See more

 ## A modular version